What stat reports does the individual entrepreneur submit? How small businesses report to Rosstat

 • hired workers.

-Reporting to Rosstat in 2020 - Form MP (micro)-nature
+Reporting to Rosstat in 2020 - Form MP (micro)-in-kind

-The deadline for submitting the MP (micro)-nature form for 2019 is until January 25, 2020, and given that January 25, 2020 is a day off - Saturday, the deadline for submitting the report is January 27, 2020.
+The deadline for submitting the MP (micro)-nature form for 2019 is until January 25, 2020, and taking into account the fact that January 25, 2020 is a day off - Saturday, the final date for submitting the report is January 27, 2020.

-It may also be useful:
+This might also be useful:

-If you want to know how to solve your particular issue, please contact the online consultant form.
+If you want to find out how to solve exactly your issue, please contact the online consultant form.
 It's fast and free!
 You can also consult by phone: MSK +7 499 938 52 26.
 SBP +7 812 425 66 30, ext.
 257. Regions - 8 800 350 84 13 ext.
 257

 We recommend reading